ischeinfeld/py_nlp/README.md

 in my development of this project and my foray into NLP.

 ##### Disclaimer/Excuses :)
-NOTE: this software is under active development (Edit: it was during Summer 2015, at the moment it is dormant).
+NOTE: this software was written as an experiment during the spring/summer of 2015.
-It is not optimized for
+It is not optimized for practical use, rather it was written as a direct translation of the underlying concepts.
+Looking back, I would have done many things differently.
-practical use, rather for theoretical clarity.
 It is also not commented or documented (especially in its lower level functions and classes) so as to make it friendly to any user besides myself.

 ##### The following are meant to be used directly: